Business

 Hi, I'm Susanne.

-I’m here to help you turn your passion into profits and build a successful online business.
+I’m here to help yoga teachers and health & wellness coaches package their brilliance into digital offers and build a successful online business.

 I went from working in digital advertising to become a yoga teacher, move to Bali and build my online business that allows me to work from anywhere in the world.
 Now, my mission is to help you do the same.
-I want to empower you to embrace the transformative potential of midlife and menopause, build a purposeful online business and create your unique legacy.
+I want to empower you to build a purposeful, profitable online business and create your unique legacy.

 I’m also obsessed with my little terrier Luna, love traveling in my campervan, and am happiest when I can wear yoga pants all day long.